LeapAC/leap-data_engineer-assignment/README.md

 - The solution should be a generic solution for this problem and not tailored to the data provided.
   - For example, this solution should be able to work with megabytes _or_ a terabyte of data.
 - In production, this solution would be used on millions of rows -- please provide a solution that will scale.
+- Please provide a python file that can be run to generate the output as part of your solution.

 Please provide your Pyspark code to this assignment.
 We are looking forward to your solution!